samastur/markos.gaivo.net/articles/content/privacy-policy.md

 This website does not intentionally track you.
 Your internet address gets logged for a few weeks, but is unlikely to identify you.
 No other information about you is stored on my server or shared with anyone.

-[Disqus](https://disqus.com/) is used to provide comments on individual article pages.
-They use cookies and might use other tools or providers for tracking your visits.
+Comments are hosted from a separate domain and store a cookie in your browser only if you add a comment.

-If you find any inconsistencies or have questions regarding your privacy while visiting this website, then please [contact me](http://markos.gaivo.net/).
+If you find any inconsistencies or have questions regarding your privacy while visiting this website, then please [contact me](https://markos.gaivo.net/).

 ## Privacy policy in full